-7.14 The charts on the left below look solely at whether a custodial sentence was imposed at all.
-The evidence indicates that over half of the DV cases and 12% of SA cases resulted in a non-custodial sentence.
+The charts on the left below look solely at whether

+a custodial sentence was imposed at all.
+The evidence

+indicates that over half of the DV cases and 12% of SA cases resulted in a non-custodial sentence.
 The difference between DV cases and SA cases is quite notable.
 The figures in the charts on the right below only represent cases where a custodial sentence was imposed and then suspended.
-They do not capture cases in which the judicial officer considered all mitigating and aggravating factors and chose a non-custodial sentence, either through a fine, good behaviour bond, probation, or other form of non-custodial sentence.
+They do not capture cases in which the judicial officer considered all mitigating and aggravating factors and chose a noncustodial sentence, either through a fine, good behaviour of sentences were completely suspended.

-P < 0.00001 Chi-square test

-^{}Note, the sample size contained 49 murder cases.
+P < 0.00001 Chi-square test Note, the sample size contained 49 murder cases.